 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in Accounting, Business Analytics, Business and Economics, Economics, Entrepreneurship, Finance, International Business and Economics, Human Resource Management, Management and Organizational Behavior or Marketing.
-Students (except for BACHELOR OF ARTS IN MANAGEMENT students) seeking a minor in Business Analytics must complete with a grade of "C" or better 21 semester credit hours which must include ACCT 111(3); ECON 101(3); BALT 301(3), 330(3); and at least three 300-level courses in business analytics or two 300-level courses in business analytics.
+Students (except for BACHELOR OF ARTS IN MANAGEMENT students) seeking a minor in Business Analytics must complete with a grade of "C" or better 15 semester credit hours which must include BALT 301(3), 330(3); and at least three 300-level courses in business analytics and the required prerequisites.
+A Bachelor of Arts in Management student may not minor in Business Analytics.
 Students who earn a major in Business Analytics may not earn a minor in the undergraduate business department.

-Concentrations in Digital Marketing, Integrated Marketing Communications, Managing Human Resources, Operations Management, Sports Management, Sports Marketing, and Visualization Techniques are available in combination with this major.
+Concentrations in Digital Marketing, Operations Management and Visualization Techniques are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.